This book describes the next step of software evolution

 We are pleased to present this unusual book to our readers from business, IT management, architecture, and development circles.

-with Semantic Cloud Architecture promises to save more than 50% of the
+Semantic Cloud Architecture and Artificial Intelligence components promise to save more than 50% of the

 current IT budget for big companies, while unleashing the power of knowledge.